-After discussion with several members of the arts community, and deliberation by the festival committee, the DREAM Artist of the Year Award was established.
-This award aims to put the spotlight on our successful artists, providing inspiration to our young artists – ensuring they know that growing up in a rural area is not a barrier.
+This award aims to put the spotlight on these artists, providing inspiration to our young artists – ensuring they know that it is possible to grow up in a rural area and achieve success in the arts.

 In 2013 our Assessment Panel was expanded to include representatives of several key arts organisations within the community who have the difficult task of assessing the nominations each year.